 A far more important question is, how do you check your anger?
 How do you do a mental detoxification?
 Recently, a group of people joined me for a three-day retreat, where I briefly talked about meditating on various virtues to help yourself reach an anger-free state, free from both reactive and toxic anger.
 However, there is more to what I talked about.
 It is on my priority list to cover it in detail by the end of this year.

 In the meantime, you could read up on my posts on forgiveness, gratitude and compassion.
 You could also go over the short e-book called Seven Yogic Practices.
 It is a free download.

 You are allowed to lead a happy life.
 It is perfectly fine for you to do things that matter to you; it is okay to be yourself.
-A good relationship, a healthy environment gives you that respect and personal space.
+A good relationship and a healthy environment give you that respect and personal space.

 Reactive or toxic, it is not worth it.
-There are better ways to manage your emotions.
+There are better ways to manage your emotion.
 Only if you let yourself.